ABOUT MT ZION AME CHURCH

 Under Pastor Martin’s watch, major damage was sustained in the new church as a result of unusual icy winter weather early in 2014 when the water pipes burst.
 Along with outpouring from a neighboring church and other supporters, we were able to install new carpeting in the offices and new restroom vanity on the first floor, new kitchen cabinets, refrigerator and freezer in the lower level, a new heater/air-conditioning system, electrical system, lights, some new walls and more.

 Other than Graveside Salutes during our Veterans Day Ceremonies in 2009 and 2010, Mt.
 Zion was excited to learn of some new information about our cemetery in May 2013.
-Our 19th named Civil War US.
+Our 19 th named Civil War US.
 Colored Troop, Sgt.
-Isaac “Ike” Hall, 32nd Regiment, Company K, was identified as being interred there by his great-great-granddaughter, Dianne Cross, who contacted us.
+Isaac “Ike” Hall, 32 nd Regiment, Company K, was identified as being interred there by his great-great-granddaughter, Dianne Cross, who contacted us.
 She and Mt.
-Zion filed a claim for a free Civil War Headstone from the Federal Veterans Affairs Department, and it was installed in the cemetery September 2014 (First new headstone in our cemetery in almost 60 years!).
+Zion filed a claim for a free Civil War Headstone from the Federal Veterans Affairs Department, and it was installed in the cemetery in September 2014 (First new headstone in our cemetery in almost 60 years!).
 The Memorial Program and Graveside Salute, “A Slave to A Soldier to A Free Man: Commemoration of the Life of Sgt.
-Isaac Hall, Civil War Veteran” at Mt.
+Isaac Hall, Civil War Veteran” was presented at Mt.
 Zion, Devon, Pa., October 4, 2014.

 On January 27, 2015, Mt.
-Zion AME Church received the much sought after status of being officially listed on the National Register of Historic Places (NRHP).
-The Historic Church and Cemetery were included on the NRHP maintained by the National Park Service, a selective list of the most significant places or events in local, state and national history.
+Zion AME Church received the much sought after status of being officially listed on the National Register of Historic Places (NRHP), on the State Level.
+The Historic Church and Cemetery were included on the NRHP maintained by the National Park Service, a selective list of the most significant places or events in local, state, and national history.
 The NRHP is the official list of the Nation's historic places worthy of preservation.
 Authorized by the National Historic Preservation Act of 1966, the National Park Service's National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America's historic and archeological resources.

-Since 2015, Mt.
-Zion has hosted the Annual Martin Luther King Day of Service events, featuring Ecumenical Worship Service on Saturday, Church Service on Sunday and the Day of Service on the Holiday (2017 Day of Service was held at Saint Luke Evangelical Lutheran Church nearby).
-These activities are sponsored by the Upper Mainline Ministerium in conjunction with State Rep. Warren Kampf.
+Beginning in 2015, Mt.
+Zion hosted several of the Annual Martin Luther King Day of Service events, featuring Ecumenical Worship Service on Saturday, Church Service on Sunday, and the Day of Service on the Holiday (2017 Day of Service was held at Saint Luke Evangelical Lutheran Church nearby).
+These activities were sponsored by the Upper Mainline Ministerium in conjunction with State Rep. Warren Kampf.
 The Ministerium is a gathering of Christian, Jewish and Muslim congregations in the area.

 On June 14, 2015, our Flag Day Celebration was listed in the 2015 Town Tours & Village Walks, Brochure.
 It is an annual series of tours throughout historic areas in Chester County.